ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 ### Username
 * **Uses**
-  * This is to identify the user on the UltraSeedbox Ticket System.
+  * This is to identify the user on the Ultraseedbox Ticket System.
-  * It also will be the name of the user’s UltraSeedbox slot.
+  * It also will be the name of the user’s Ultraseedbox slot.
   * It’ll be registered as a local user on the server that the user’s slot has deployed in.
 This will also show any running processes that the user has.
   * It’ll also serve as the user’s username for installed applications.
 * **Collection**